Modular Vehicle Routing Problem: Applications in Logistics: Tabu Search Algorithm

-To address this issue, we introduce the Gantt chart as a complementary representation.
-The Gantt chart is a project management tool that visually represents the timeline and duration of tasks using horizontal bars plotted against a time axis.
-As illustrated in Figure \ref{fig:gantt}, the horizontal axis represents the sequence of segments, while the vertical axis denotes the sequence of MVs.
-Each row corresponds to the path of an MV.
-For instance, for \(\mathrm{MV}_A\), the sequence of segments it traverses is \(\{s_0, s_1, s_2, s_4, s_{0'}\}\).
-Each column represents the set of MVs in the platoon corresponding to a segment.
-For example, for segment \(s_1\), the associated MVs include \(\mathrm{MV}_A, \mathrm{MV}_B\), and \(\mathrm{MV}_C\).
-Within the segments, it is also possible to identify the customers served by each MV.
-When considering time synchronization, the horizontal axis of the chart can represent time, and the length of the segments can indicate their service duration.
-Combining the Gantt chart with the ST-DAG provides a robust representation of a solution in the MVRP.
+Based on these new structures, the Gantt chart can accurately represent both the cargo flow and the time flow for MV routes and MV platoon paths.
+The Gantt chart was originally developed as a project management tool to visualize task timelines and was later adapted for applications such as the job shop scheduling problem \citep{jia2007integration}.
+The Gantt chart corresponding to the solution in Figure \ref{fig:sol} is shown in Figure \ref{fig:gantt} as an example.
+As illustrated in Figure \ref{fig:gantt}, the horizontal axis represents the arrival time of segments, while the vertical axis represents the sequence of MVs.
+Denote segment $i$ as $s_i$, where $s_0$ and $s_{0'}$ represent two dummy segments that only contain the depot.
+Each row corresponds to the route of an MV.
+For instance, for \(k_1\), the sequence of segments it traverses is \([s_0, s_1, s_2, s_4, s_{0'}]\).
+Each column in one segment represents the set of customers served by each MV in the platoon.
+For example, for segment \(s_1\), the associated MVs include \(k_1, k_2\), and \(k_3\), who should serve customer sets $\{3\}, \{1\}$, and $\{2\}$, respectively.
+Segments are required to record the sequence of visited customers as well as the preceding and succeeding segments.
+By maintaining information about adjacent segments, the time synchronization between MVs can be evaluated by comparing the arrival time and departure time of all succeeding and preceding customers, as illustrated by the waiting time and reformulation time in Figure \ref{fig:sol}.
+In the CMVRP, where time flow is not considered, the width of each segment can be set to a unit length.